Lie monads and dualities: Abstract

 \section{Abstract}

 We study dualities between Lie algebras and Lie coalgebras, and their respective (co)representations.
-To allow a study of dualities in an infinite dimensional setting, we introduce the notions of Lie monads and Lie comonads, as special cases of YB-Lie algebras and YB-Lie coalgebras in additive monoidal categories.
+To allow a study of dualities in an infinite-dimensional setting, we introduce the notions of Lie monads and Lie comonads, as special cases of YB-Lie algebras and YB-Lie coalgebras in additive monoidal categories.
 We show that (strong) dualities between Lie algebras and Lie coalgebras are closely related to (iso)morphisms between associated Lie monads and Lie comonads.
-In the case of a duality between two Hopf algebras -in the sense of Takeuchi- we recover a duality between a Lie algebra and a Lie coalgebra -in the sense defined in this note- by computing the primitive elements and indecomposables.
+In the case of a duality between two Hopf algebras -in the sense of Takeuchi- we recover a duality between a Lie algebra and a Lie coalgebra -in the sense defined in this note- by computing the primitive and the indecomposables elements, respectively.